 I had one student who consistently scored in the mid 500s with me.
 He took the test under non-standard conditions (he got double time), went up more than 100 points, and was accepted at Harvard.
 I don't think Harvard would have taken him in the mid-500s, so the special accommodations worked out particularly well for him (as did HBS).

 Should I Take a GMAT-Prep Course?

-If you hope to go to a top school, you'd be crazy not to prepare for the GMAT.
+If you hope to go to a top-tier school, you'd be crazy not to prepare for the GMAT.
 Being admitted to Kellogg or Columbia or Stanford or a similar school is well worth the time and money invested in a good prep course.

 I don't want to steer you toward one company over another, but I would suggest that you take the longest, most comprehensive course available in your area.
 And look for a good instructor.
-A good teacher can reveal subtleties about the test that aren't written into any book, and just having the structure of a class will force you to work harder than you would if you chose to study on your own.
+A good teacher can reveal subtleties about the test that aren't written into any book, and just having the structure of a class will force you to work harder than you would if you studied on your own.

-The Bottom Line On GMAT Scores : How to get a Perfect GMAT Score
+The Bottom Line On GMAT Scores: How to Get a Perfect GMAT Score